 In this guide, I’ll be outlining some of the best things to do in Rishikesh for those of you seeking adrenaline and adventure.
 Not only that, but you’ll also find some “must-dos” that you should definitely add in between your adventure-packed Rishikesh itineraries.

-- Best Things to do in Rishikesh for the Adventurer
+- 20 Best Things to do in Rishikesh, India

 - 4. Rent a Royal Enfield and Ride to the Himalayan Foothills